netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 ## Terraform Initialization

-In addition to install the Python packages in the previous step, we also need to initialize the Terraform working directory, which includes installing the required Terraform modules and providers.
+In addition to installing the Python packages in the previous step, we also need to initialize the Terraform working directory, which includes installing the required Terraform modules and providers.
 This is done using the `terraform init` command.

 ```sh
 root@terraform-aac:/terraform-aac# terraform init